06naresh/Mini-Project/Web-Development/React-js/Sales_Report/README.md

 - **React.js** – For building the UI and managing component state.
 - **Chart.js** – For rendering interactive charts.
 - **CSS** – For styling and layout.

+## 📈 Usage
+-Open the app in your browser.

+- Fill out the sales form with Name, Region, Date, and Amount.

+- Submit the form to add the entry to the table.

+- Navigate to the report page to view the table and charts.

+- Analyze trends using the bar and pie charts.